kaihendry/dabase.com/content/blog/Java-vs-Go.md

 - Verbose
 - Requires an IDE for productivity
 - Reliance on heavyweight tooling
-- Some fragmentation - Scala & Kotlin might offer short term gains, but in the long run support is unknown
+- Some fragmentation - Scala & Kotlin might offer short term productivity gains, but long term support is unknown

 ## Go compared to Java